weizenphil/Udagram-Deploy/README.md

 The project will also include writing documentation and runbooks covering the operations of the deployment process.
 Those runbooks will serve as a way to communicate with future developers and anybody involved in diagnosing outages of the Full-Stack application.

-## Link

-The link to the application can be seen [here](http://randomudagram1234.s3-website-us-east-1.amazonaws.com/home).

 ## Installation

 Run `npm install` to download the necessary dependencies.